I am sometimes asked if I am a full-time homeopath, and I just laugh.

-I have 8 clinic hours on a Monday and 4 clinic hours on a Tuesday and that’s all.
+My scheduled time management allows me to have 8 clinic hours on a Monday and 4 clinic hours on a Tuesday.
+That’s all.

 I start every week with my ‘people’ days.
 I’m refreshed after the weekend and it’s the most important part of my week and I want to be at my best.